 When completing my second year studying Graphic Design at Leeds University I decided that I needed to get some real experience before graduating.
 I managed to secure a 3-month placement with Parker Design that started in September last year.

 Pretty much as soon as I started I was thrown in at the deep end helping on some good projects and to my surprise I wasn’t just making the tea!
-After I completed my first month I had settled in well and Andi offered me the opportunity to stay at Parker for the duration of my placement year, which of course I accepted.
+After I completed my first month I had settled in well and Andi, the Managing Director, offered me the opportunity to stay at Parker for the duration of my placement year, which of course I accepted.

 I was very lucky to be asked to go on the company ski trip to Flaine in January, something I had never imagined that I was going to be doing on my placement year.
 When I told my friends and university lecturers they couldn’t believe it!